Citi Trends (NASDAQ:CTRN) Issues FY 2021 Earnings Guidance

 Citi Trends (NASDAQ:CTRN) updated its FY 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $6.300-$6.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.870.
+The company provided earnings per share (EPS) guidance of $6.300-$6.500 for the period, compared to the Thomson Reuters consensus estimate of $4.870.
 The company issued revenue guidance of $990 M-$1.01 billion, compared to the consensus revenue estimate of $983.72 million.

-A number of analysts recently weighed in on the company.
-Craig Hallum lifted their price target on Citi Trends from $150.00 to $165.00 and gave the company a buy rating in a research note on Wednesday, August 25th.
-Zacks Investment Research upgraded Citi Trends from a hold rating to a strong-buy rating and set a $96.00 target price on the stock in a research report on Friday, August 27th.
+Citi Trends (NASDAQ:CTRN) last released its earnings results on Monday, August 23rd.
+The company reported $1.36 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.43 by $0.93.
+Citi Trends had a return on equity of 44.49% and a net margin of 7.02%.
+Analysts forecast that Citi Trends will post 6.5 earnings per share for the current year.

-In related news, SVP James A. Dunn sold 20,000 shares of the stock in a transaction dated Friday, September 3rd.
-The stock was sold at an average price of $87.71, for a total value of $1,754,200.00.
-Following the completion of the transaction, the senior vice president now owns 66,369 shares of the company’s stock, valued at $5,821,224.99.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Jason Moschner sold 700 shares of the stock in a transaction dated Friday, August 27th.
-The shares were sold at an average price of $84.25, for a total value of $58,975.00.
-Following the completion of the transaction, the vice president now directly owns 2,552 shares of the company’s stock, valued at approximately $215,006.
+In related news, SVP James A. Dunn sold 20,000 shares of the company’s stock in a transaction on Friday, September 3rd.
+The stock was sold at an average price of $87.71, for a total transaction of $1,754,200.00.
+Following the completion of the sale, the senior vice president now owns 66,369 shares in the company, valued at $5,821,224.99.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, VP Jason Moschner sold 700 shares of the stock in a transaction that occurred on Friday, August 27th.
+The stock was sold at an average price of $84.25, for a total transaction of $58,975.00.
+Following the completion of the transaction, the vice president now owns 2,552 shares in the company, valued at approximately $215,006.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 22,462 shares of company stock valued at $1,963,386.
-6.20% of the stock is owned by company insiders.
+6.20% of the stock is currently owned by corporate insiders.

 An institutional investor recently raised its position in Citi Trends stock.
-Wells Fargo & Company MN boosted its holdings in Citi Trends, Inc. (NASDAQ:CTRN) by 197.1% in the second quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 20,614 shares of the company’s stock after purchasing an additional 13,676 shares during the period.
-Wells Fargo & Company MN owned about 0.22% of Citi Trends worth $1,793,000 at the end of the most recent reporting period.
+Morgan Stanley boosted its holdings in shares of Citi Trends, Inc. (NASDAQ:CTRN) by 215.5% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 42,195 shares of the company’s stock after purchasing an additional 28,821 shares during the quarter.
+Morgan Stanley owned about 0.45% of Citi Trends worth $3,671,000 at the end of the most recent quarter.
 96.85% of the stock is currently owned by hedge funds and other institutional investors.

 Citi Trends, Inc engages in the retail of urban fashion apparel, accessories, and home decor.
 It offers products under its Citi Steps and Red Ape brands.
 The company was founded in 1946 and is headquartered in Savannah, GA.